Jim Kelley Amplifiers

 The final model to be developed and produced was the FACS Line Amp.
 It had all the features of a FACS amp, but the lead channel also employed a low-power push-pull output section.
 The miniature output transformer was followed by the Main Gain control, which functioned as a Master Volume.
 The lead channel also had a post distortion passive LC tone control which could cut or boost mid-range.

 A rack-mounted, all-FET stereo guitar amplifier with analog delay reverb was developed but never brought to market.

 From 2012 until 2017 Suhr Guitars (JS Technologies) reissued the single-channel Reverb Model and Power Attenuator under a licensing agreement with Jim Kelley.

-In 2018 Jim began building a new single channel version of the Line Amp model in limited quantities.
-The amps are now only sold at privately held auctions.
-The most distinguishing feature of the new design is the innovative Harmonic Generator overdrive circuit.
+In 2018 Jim began building a new single channel version of the Line Amp model in limited quantities from his own shop.
+The amps are now only sold at privately held online auctions.
+The most distinguishing feature of the new design is the innovative Harmonics Generator overdrive circuit.
 The circuit comprises a dual cascode differential amplifier and utilizes a pair of conventional dual triode tubes.
 The circuit produces harmonic distortion similar to that of an overdriven power output stage.
 Like the earlier Line Amps, output signal level is controlled by the Main Gain master volume.
 A post master volume, transformer coupled, guitar level effects loop is also provided.

 In addition, the amp contains much of the same circuitry as the original Single Channel non-reverb amp.

 In 2020 Jim Kelley began building a two channel version of the Line Amp.
 Unlike the FACS Line Amp, these amps feature two distinct inputs.
 But similar to the FACS, the two channel Line Amp has two preamps, and each preamp has its own tone controls.
 The A input is a legacy Reverb Model preamp.
 The B input is the Line Amp channel.
 Channel switching is accomplished using any external A/B or A/B/Y type footswitch.
 Among the unique feature of these amps are the dual concentric potentiometers, providing control of Gain, Treble, and Bass for each of the two channels.